Boston Fire Department: Firehouses and apparatus

-In addition to the firehouses, the BFD also operates a Special Operations Command/Haz-Mat.
-Facility at 108 Holton St. in Brighton, a Communications/Fire Alarm Dispatch Center at 1 Fenway in Roxbury, and an Administrative Headquarters/Motor Pool Facility at 115 Southampton St. in Roxbury.
+In addition to the firehouses, the BFD also operates a Special Operations Command/Haz-Mat. facility at 155 Rivermoor St. in West Roxbury, a Communications/Fire Alarm Dispatch Center at 1 Fenway in Roxbury, and an Administrative Headquarters/Motor Pool Facility at 115 Southampton St. in Roxbury.
 The Fire Academy is located on Moon Island.

+Note: Car 1 is the District 1 chief, Car 3 is the District 3 chief, etc.

 Radio call signs

 Each division within the Boston Fire Department utilizes a series of alphabetical radio call signs to designate each unit within a certain division.

-Notable Fires
+Notable fires

 Great Fire of 1760

 The first "Great Fire" of Boston destroyed 349 buildings on March 20, 1760.

 Great Fire of 1872

 The second "Great Fire" of Boston began on November 9, 1872.
 The fire destroyed 776 buildings, killed 13 people, and caused $75,000,000 in property damage.
-The fire required mutual aid companies from as far away as New Haven, Connecticut and Manchester, New Hampshire.
+The fire required mutual aid companies from as far away as New Haven, Connecticut, and Manchester, New Hampshire.

 Arcadia Hotel fire

 The Arcadia Hotel fire occurred on December 3, 1913, in a flophouse on the corner of Washington and Laconia Streets in Boston's South End.
-The fire killed 28 persons, making it the deadliest in Boston at that time, passing the Great Boston Fire of 1872.
+The fire killed 28 people, making it the deadliest in Boston at that time, passing the Great Boston Fire of 1872.